matiaspl/LinkPi-ENCx/README.md

 * chromakey ("green screen") function locks up from time to time (*not tested*)

 ### 2.2.0 build 20230531
 This update only supports version 20230426 and later.
 For other versions, please download the full flash firmware upgrade to this version.
 If you need to downgrade, please use the corresponding version flash package.
-Do not directly use the upgrade package lower than 20230426 to downgrade. **Note that this upgrade will Overwrite device configuration information, please back up as needed**
+Do not directly use the upgrade package lower than 20230426 to downgrade. **Note that this upgrade will overwrite device configuration information, please back up as needed**

 * Added timed enable/disable push function for live streaming on all platforms
 * Optimize the Onvif PTZ function of some models